|

 "Let her suck your little finger," he said to Jackie.
 "It's

-same.
-You don't taste the same, but it will act as a placebo at least."
+the same.
+You don’t taste the same, but it will act as a placebo

-he sat down and the two boys climbed onto his lap.
-He put his arms around
+said as he sat down and the two boys climbed onto his lap.
+He put his

 "Humans secrete excess salt through their skin.
 They taste salty.

 We secrete salt AND sugar.
 It tastes like honey.
-And the trick with the
+The trick with the finger

 "You never told me that," Jackie said to Rose.